apache/dubbo-website/blog/en-us/dubbo-generic-invoke.md

 ### Others
--	The generic calls and generic interface implementations introduced in this article are all based on the native Dubbo protocol.
-Prior to version 2.6.2, other protocols such as http/hessian don't support generic calls.
-Version 2.6.3 will support the generic call of these two protocols.
+-	The generic invoke and generic interface implementations introduced in this article are all based on the native Dubbo protocol.
+Prior to version 2.6.2, other protocols such as http/hessian don't support generic invoke.
+Version 2.6.3 will support the generic invoke of these two protocols.
 -	The relevant sample codes mentioned in this article can be found in dubbo-samples: https://github.com/dubbo/dubbo-samples/tree/master/dubbo-samples-generic